Dependable sushi w/ good value. Some find it disappointing, others a go-to.

-"The 'Nozawa Trust Me' tasting menu is frequently recommended, and cooked crab and lobster hand rolls are good options for those avoiding raw fish."
+"The 'Nozawa Trust Me' tasting menu is specifically recommended.
+Additionally, cooked crab and lobster hand rolls are mentioned as good options for those who prefer not to eat raw fish."

 Important Note